newlight77/dotfiles/README.md

 To start with, this dotfiles repository provides 4 parts :

 - bash/zsh setup
-- utils files (few scripts not so useful for now)
 - vim/neovim Setup (work in progress)

 ### Only Bash